menu

 People

-Also, one of the really interesting characteristics about the Pennsylvania College of Technology neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+In addition, one of the really interesting characteristics about the Pennsylvania College of Technology neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 2.8% of college-friendly places to live in the state of Pennsylvania.
+For each of these reasons, the neighborhood is rated among the top 0.5% of college-friendly places to live in the state of Pennsylvania.

 Modes of Transportation